anyahirota/yikes_yokai/README.md

   display: none;
 }
 ```
-To close each modal, an event listener was attached to buttons located at the bottom of each modal, labelled "next" or "enter".
-Example of JS used is displayed below:
+To close each modal, an event listener is attached to buttons located at the bottom of each modal, labelled "next" or "enter".
+An example of JavaScript used is displayed below:

 ```
 //JavaScript